jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

     ![Custom error message and altered info window display when unable to fetch image from Flickr API.](gif/bvs-4.gif)

 - This app was built with accessibility and responsive design in mind.
-You should be able to easily tab through the page and access elements using a keyboard or other assistive technologies, and folks using screen readers should be able to readily navigate the DOM organized with semantic markup and ARIA attributes.
+You should be able to use the app on screen of all sizes.
+Moreover, you should be able to easily tab through the page and access elements using a keyboard or other assistive technologies, and folks using screen readers should be able to readily navigate the DOM organized with semantic markup and ARIA attributes.
 If you are interested in learning more about Accessibility Rich Internet Applications, you might find [this article](https://developer.mozilla.org/en-US/docs/Web/Accessibility/An_overview_of_accessible_web_applications_and_widgets) instructive.
 You can view the WAI-ARIA specification in full [here](https://www.w3.org/TR/wai-aria-1.1/).

 ## Dependencies